AustinWayneSanders/FoodOrderingSystem/README.md

 ## Contributors and Tasks

-This was group project.
-Austin Sanders worked primarily in the back-end with some front-end; Pryde Geh (GitHub username: prydegeh) worked primarly with the front-end; Jessica Horn (GitHub username: jessphorn) worked primarly with testing.
+This was a group project.
+Austin Sanders worked primarily in the back-end with some front-end; Pryde Geh (GitHub username: prydegeh) worked primarily with the front-end; Jessica Horn (GitHub username: jessphorn) worked primarily with testing.

 The process consisted of full stack development tasks including: